julkaswieta/pipeline-tutorial/README.md

-# Github Actions Tutorial
+# Implementing a continuous integration pipeline with GitHub Actions

-This tutorial will demonstrate how to create a pipeline using Github Actions and set up some external tools that will make the pipeline useful for continuous intigration.
+This tutorial will demonstrate how you can create a continuous integration pipeline using Github Actions and set up some external tools that will be used in the pipeline.

-In this tutorial, you learn how to:
+In this tutorial, you will learn how to:
 *   Create a Github Actions workflow file.
 *   Run your pipeline in the cloud.
 *   Setup automated builds and testing.